Wise Review 2023: Features, Pros & Cons

 - Wise is a publicly listed company, with some 10+ million customers and 2,800 employees - and is trusted by 17 banks and 300,000 business and enterprise customers

 Wise has disrupted the international payment market by challenging banks and established providers on fees.
-Wise has transparent fee and pricing principles, which you can learn about here.
+Wise fees and pricing are transparent, which you can learn about here.
 In short, Wise aims to:

 - be radically transparent

 There are also discounts available that automatically apply to your account if you're sending higher amounts - more on that coming up later.
 Here's the lowdown on how Wise fees work.